 Intellectual honesty is the cornerstone of the development and acquisition of knowledge and requires that the contribution of others be acknowledged.
 Consequently, plagiarism or cheating on any assignment is regarded as an extremely serious academic offense.
 Plagiarism involves submitting or presenting work in a course as if it were the student's own work done expressly for that particular course when, in fact, it is not.
-Students should examine sections of the University Calendar that present a Statement of Intellectual honesty and definitions and penalties associated with Plagiarism/Cheating/Other Academic Misconduct.
+Students should examine sections of the University Calendar that present Intellectual definitions and penalties Statement of honesty and associated with а Plagiarism/Cheating/Other Academic Misconduct.